 • Prerequisite: POLS 1101/1101H Introduction to American Government or an equivalent course meeting the U.S. constitution requirement of the USG, or AP/CLEP credit.

-▶ MGA and USG Core Requirements: This course fulfills an Area E elective and the Global Perspectives requirement in all 2-year and 4-year majors.
-It may also meet Area F requirements in certain majors.
+▶ MGA and USG Core Requirements: This course fulfills an Area E elective in most 2-year and 4-year degree programs.
+It may also meet Area F requirements in certain majors and is part of the political science minor.